JagathGamage/train-seat-booking-system/README.md

 Create a

 ```
-.env file train-seat-booking-system folder
+.env
 ```

-using
+file in the train-seat-booking-system folder using

 ```
 .env.example